 Not only is the hotel feet from the beach, but it also has a great pool right on the beach.

-The Hyatt Regency in Maui also has a luau on-site, which while we didn’t attend, we did hear it was pretty amazing.
+The Hyatt Regency in Maui also has a luau on-site, which is perfect for families with toddlers.

-It was also not crowded in the least, which we always appreciate!
+It was also not crowded in the least on this West Coast beach, which we always appreciate!

 Renting a Car in Maui

-When the company Sixt is an option we almost always choose them for our car rentals.
-And lucky for us, Maui has a Sixt rental car location right near the airport!
+When the company Sixt is an option, we almost always choose them for our car rentals.
+Lucky for us, Maui has a Sixt rental car location right near the airport!

 We arrived late at night but got a quick shuttle ride to Sixt where we were rented a VW Atlas for a great price for our short time on Maui.